USAG Japan in Kure, USARJ Band take part in first full-scale Kure Port Festival in four years

 |0

-This work, USAG Japan in Kure, USARJ Band take part in first full-scale Kure Port Festival in four years [Image 4 of 4], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Japan in Kure, USARJ Band take part in first full-scale Kure Port Festival in four years, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-USAG Japan in Kure, USARJ Band take part in first full-scale Kure Port Festival in four years

 LEAVE A COMMENT